 We had always intended to spend the spring in the Bahamas and really wanted to explore the Northern Abacos which we had skipped on our way down.
-After the death defying experience in Georgetown however, we were very cautious with the weather and spent many days dodging for cover in what was one of the worst springs in local memory.
-While the Bahamas were cooler than normal, after the heat of Central America no one minded, although we were not in any hurry to swim in the frigid 75 degree water.
+After the death-defying experience in Georgetown however, we were very cautious with the weather and spent many days dodging for cover in what was one of the worst springs in local memory.
+While the Bahamas were cooler than normal, after the heat of Central America no one minded, although we were not in any hurry to swim in the frigid 75-degree water.

 Our spring was a mixture of great visits by old friends and wonderful new relationships made along the way.
 We puttered around the Exumas for several months until Uncle Hugh came and then there was no puttering allowed!
 50 mile days or nothing.
 We ended up in the Abacos and were pleasantly surprised with these well kept and charming islands.
-We could purchase all sorts of delicacies not found elsewhere in the Caribbean like fresh milk, Ben and Jerry’s ice cream and fresh baked goods, not to mention the eight year old Bacardi rum which quickly became known to everyone as “Ocho”.
+We could purchase all sorts of delicacies not found elsewhere in the Caribbean like fresh milk, Ben and Jerry’s ice cream and fresh baked goods, not to mention the eight-year-old Bacardi rum which quickly became known to everyone as “Ocho”.

 The Abacos were settled largely by the Loyalists, much like the area around Kingston, and the results of their industry provide a stark contrast to the Exumas.
-Much like Quebec where they still speak a dialect similar to ‘Old French’, the islanders had a Boston twang even though some of them were sixth or seventh generation Bahamians.
-On Man-of-War Cay there is a modern boat building industry still run by the Albury family after many generations, testament to the resilience and work ethic of the locals.
+Much like Quebec where they still speak a dialect similar to ‘Old French’, the Islanders had a Boston twang even though some of them were sixth or seventh generation Bahamians.
+On Man-of-War Cay there is a modern boat building industry still run by the Albury family after many generations, a testament to the resilience and work ethic of the locals.

 While touring Great Guana by speedy golf cart, we met Sherry Murphy and her friend Bill at the side of the road.
 They are Americans who have a vacation home on the island and she invited us to visit her house (when she wasn’t there) perched high on a hill with a million dollar view, so I left a note inviting her for drinks the next day.
-When she called I offered a little Rafiki horsepower around the house and the poor woman must have thought we were travelling AMWAY salesmen or religious fenatics because we arrived the following day and started painting the porch, cleaning the roof and sanding the deck with no discussion about money or wages.
-In truth we were grateful for the chance to get off the boat, get our hands dirty, and meet some locals but it must have seemed strange to them.
+When she called I offered a little Rafiki horsepower around the house and the poor woman must have thought we were traveling AMWAY salesmen or religious fanatics because we arrived the following day and started painting the porch, cleaning the roof and sanding the deck with no discussion about money or wages.
+In truth, we were grateful for the chance to get off the boat, get our hands dirty, and meet some locals but it must have seemed strange to them.
 To make a long story short over the next three weeks we developed a fast friendship with a very cool couple and shared dinners, drinks and lots of laughs.

 We also reconnected with Anomaly off Great Guana and the arrival of Kathleen and Wesley certainly animated your world, while we caught up with Matt and Heather.